University of Guadalajara

-The University of Guadalajara (Universidad de Guadalajara) is a public research university located in Guadalajara, Mexico.
+The University of Guadalajara (Universidad de Guadalajara, UdeG) is a public research university located in Guadalajara, Jalisco.
 It was originally established in 1586 and officially founded on 12 February 1791 as the Royal and Pontifical University of Guadalajara.
-Over the centuries, it has evolved into one of Mexico’s leading educational institutions.
+Over the centuries, it has evolved into one of Mexico's leading educational institutions.

 The university operates multiple high schools, as well as undergraduate and graduate campuses, which are distributed throughout the state of Jalisco.
 It is widely regarded as the most significant university in the region.
 Based on its foundation date, it is the second-oldest university in Mexico, the seventeenth-oldest in North America, and the fourteenth-oldest in Latin America.

 Since 1994, the University of Guadalajara has operated under a network model to organize its academic activities.
 This university network comprises 15 university centers, the Virtual University System, the High School Education System, and the university's general administrative body.
 During the 2014–2015 academic year, the university had a total enrollment of 255,944 students, including 116,424 undergraduate and graduate students and 139,520 high school students.